 No matter which research method you follow, there are five basic steps to UX research that you follow.

-What do you think you already know about your users?
+- Hypotheses: What do you think you already know about your users?
 Each hypothesis is a testable assumption about user behaviors and potential solutions to meet user needs.

-Based on your deadline, project type, and the size of your research team, what research methods should be used?
+- Methods: Based on your deadline, project type, and the size of your research team, what research methods should be used?

-Analyze the data you collected to fill in your knowledge gaps, proving or disproving each hypothesis, and create a plan to improve your product based on user feedback.
+- Synthesize: Analyze the data you collected to fill in your knowledge gaps, proving or disproving each hypothesis, and create a plan to improve your product based on user feedback.

 When Should UX Research be Conducted?

 UX research is valuable at every stage of the UX design process, as demonstrated in the graph above.
-However, the greatest amount of user research is done early in the project to help discover the user and their needs, with later stages of UX research focused on testing and refining the proposed solution to the problem.
+However, the most significant amount of user research is done early in the project to help discover the user and their needs, with later stages of UX research focused on testing and refining the proposed solution to the problem.

 It is common to consider four main product UX design stages where UX research can be effective:

-- Discover – UX research helps discover who the user is, what problem is being solved, where current solutions are falling short, possible areas of differentiation.
-This stage is about understanding, not solutions.
+- Discover – UX research helps discover who the user is, what problem is being solved, where current solutions are falling short, and possible areas of differentiation.
+This stage is about understanding, not finalizing solutions.

 - Do research now